KIT-SCC/gridka-xrootd/README.md

 This module does _not_ ensure that the xrootd package for installation can be found.
 Administrators have to prepare the environment appropriately!

-This module requires that a class 'fetchcrl' has been declared in the Puppet catalogue.

 ### License
 ASL 2.0